epoch8/vedana.tech/src/content/docs/01-concepts/22-data-model-for-vedana.md

 - How the model should retrieve attributes from the knowledge base.
 - Which fields are shown to the user in the final response.
 - How Anchors are correctly linked to document content and FAQs.

+In Grist, attributes are declared across two tables depending on what they describe.
+Anchor_attributes covers properties that belong directly to an entity node.
+Link_attributes covers properties that belong to the relationship between two nodes.
+Both tables share the same column structure — the distinction is only in what they are attached to.

+#### Anchor_attributes

+The Anchor_attributes table defines what you know about each entity — its properties.
+Each column controls a specific aspect of how that property behaves:

+- **attribute_name** — the name of the property as it is stored in the graph (e.g. person_name, interest_id).
+Must match the actual field name in the data.
+- **anchor** — links this attribute to its parent entity type.
+This tells the system which node the attribute belongs to.
+- **description** — explains what this attribute represents.
+Like the anchor description, this is included in the LLM context and helps the assistant understand what the field contains and when it is relevant.
+- **data_example** — a sample value for this attribute (e.g. Geneva Durben).
+Helps the assistant understand the format and scale of the data, which improves query generation accuracy.
+- **query** — a Cypher query that retrieves this specific attribute.
+Required for any attribute that should be directly queryable.
+Missing queries here are a common cause of the assistant failing to return specific field values.
+- **dtype** — the data type of the attribute value: str, int, float, bool, url, file, etc. Must match the actual data stored in the graph.
+Type mismatches cause ETL failures or unpredictable query results.
+- **embeddable** — a flag indicating whether the value of this attribute should be vectorized for semantic search.
+Set this to true for human-readable text fields where a user might search by meaning rather than exact match (e.g. names, descriptions, labels).
+Leave it false for identifiers, numeric values, and structured codes.
+- **embed_threshold** — the minimum similarity score required for a vector search result to be returned, expressed as a float between 0 and 1.
+Only applies to embeddable fields.
+Setting it too low returns loosely related results; setting it too high may miss valid matches.
+Tune this per field based on how precise the expected queries are.

+#### Link_attributes
+Follows the same structure as Anchor_attributes, but applies to properties on the relationship itself rather than on a node.
+Use this when the edge between two entities carries its own data — for example, a start_date on a person → assigned_to → project relationship.

 ### 3. Links